RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 .. note::

-   The video shows how to identify the RedPitaya model and write a memory card.
+   This video shows how to identify your Red Pitaya model and write a memory card.

    .. raw:: html